C900 Slow Window Syndrome

 The first thing to do is tackle the switch first.
 If you have one side that goes up faster than the other, just swap switches and see if that fixes the problem.

 If the window goes up faster, than you can either replace the switch for about $50 or clean the contacts.
 Just use a small flat edge screwdriver and pry up the cover.
-Then slightly bow the bottom sides and the bottom of the switch will come out.
-Then use some contact cleaner and a Q-Tip and rub the two metal surfaces.

 The corrosion prevents the electricity from going through the switch, which gives the motor less current to work.